mailwatch/mailwatch-docs/_posts/installing-rc5.md

 SMTPLISTENEROPTIONS='-odq'
 ```

-Next create the file `/etc/exim4/conf.d/main/01_mailscanner_config` - Copy the following options in it:
+Next create the file `/etc/exim4/conf.d/main/01_mailscanner_config` and copy the following options in it:

 ```cfg
 # Config for MailScanner Gateway